networkinss/joaswizard/README.md

 The approach with both formats is quite different, and you would get different results if you were using the same input data for both.
-In Excel you define precisely what OAS type shall be used.
+In Excel you define precisely what OAS type shall be used (maybe with mapping).
 In Yaml you give sample data and Jo will guess the OAS type based on that.

 #### Yaml